rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 ## Rollback Procedures and Automation

+### Minimizing Mean Time to Resolution (MTTR)

+Even with safety gates, a problematic deployment can occasionally slip through.
+The key to maintaining high reliability is to have a fast and reliable recovery mechanism.
+This section focuses on automating the recovery process.
+You will implement a system that automatically triggers a **rollback** to the last known good version of your application when an SLO alert fires, drastically reducing the time it takes to restore service availability and preventing user-facing impact.

 ### Step 11: Implement Automated Rollback

 Configure automated rollback based on SLO violations and alert conditions: